JavaScript is required

 Complaints about Authorised Officers

-If any person believes that an Authorised Officer of the department has behaved in a way that is unlawful or unreasonable during the conduct of an investigation, they may make a complaint (PDF) to the department.
+Any person can make a complaint if they believe that an Authorised Officer of VECRA has behaved in a way that is unlawful or unreasonable during the conduct of an investigation.

 Updated